rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

 ## Task 4 : Create and deploy the application on Azure Spring Cloud

-1. This section shows how to create an app instance and then deploy your code to it.
+This section shows how to create an app instance and then deploy your code to it.

-2. In order to create the app instance graphically, you can use [the Azure portal](https://portal.azure.com):

-3. Look for your Azure Spring Cloud instance in your resource group
+1.In order to create the app instance graphically, you can use navigate back to Azure portal and Look for your Azure Spring Cloud instance in your resource group.

 ![Cloud Spring in rg](media/spring-cloud.png)

-4. Click on the "Apps" link under "Settings" on the navigation sidebar.
+2. Click on the "Apps" link under "Settings" on the navigation sidebar.

 ![Apps under cloud spring ](media/spring-cloud-apps.png)

-5. Click on "Create App" link at the top of the Apps page.
+3. Click on "Create App" link at the top of the Apps page.

 ![App creation ](media/spring-cloud-app-creation.png)

-6. Create a new application named "simple-microservice"
+4. Create a new application named "simple-microservice"

 ![Create application](media/01-create-application.png)

-7. Click on "Create".
+5. Click on "Create".

-8. Alternatively, you can use the command line to create the app instance, which is easier:
+>💡 __Note:__ Alternatively, you can use the command line to create the app instance, which is easier:

 ```bash
 az spring-cloud app create -n simple-microservice
 ```

-9. You can now build your "simple-microservice" project and deploy it to Azure Spring Cloud:
+6. Navigate back to Git Bash and now you can build your "simple-microservice" project and deploy it to Azure Spring Cloud by running the below command:

 ```bash
 cd simple-microservice